Office Work

 - Adhesive heat patches (ThermaCare invisible patches)

-- Mini electric heating pad (USB rechargeable)
+- Mini electric waist warmer (USB rechargeable)

-- Ginger tea sachets (sugar-free formula)
+- Ginger tea powder strips (sugar-free formula)

 - Emergency energy gel (with magnesium + vitamin B6)